-Should you use your iPhone for video and filmmaking?
+Should you use your iPhone for filmmaking and video?

-The iPhone is a great little device for filming.
-Video is sharp, with good colours, and impressive slow-motion.
+The iPhone is a great device for filming.
+Video is sharp, with good colours, and impressive slow motion.
 So I use mine a lot, but it has its limitations.
-Here are the pros and cons to help you decide whether you should use your phone or an SLR/mirrorless camera.
+Here are the pros and cons to help you decide whether you should use your phone or a mirrorless camera.

 Why you should…